NWPU-CPS/ACCL/README.md

-# ACCL: A Plug-and-Play Adaptive Confusion-Aware Contrastive Loss for UAV-to-Satellite
+# ACCL: A Plug-and-Play Adaptive Confusion-Aware Contrastive Loss for UAV-to-Satellite Geolocalization

 Welcome to the official repository for our ICME-accepted paper:

-**"ACCL: A Plug-and-Play Adaptive Confusion-Aware Contrastive Loss for UAV-to-Satellite."**
+**"ACCL: A Plug-and-Play Adaptive Confusion-Aware Contrastive Loss for UAV-to-Satellite Geolocalization."**

 This repository contains training and inference code for ACCL, a novel loss function designed to enhance contrastive learning by adapting to confusion in UAV-to-satellite retrieval tasks.